angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 the `AnimalService` at the `<app-root>`, not the `<app-child>`, where the request originates, and `@Host()` stops the search at the `<app-root>` `<#VIEW>`.
-Since `AnimalService` is provided via the `viewProviders` array, the injector finds 🦔 (hedgehog) in the `<#VIEW>`.
+Since `AnimalService` is provided by way of the `viewProviders` array, the injector finds 🦔 (hedgehog) in the `<#VIEW>`.